HugoMatilla/Refactoring-Summary/readme.md

 **Motivation**

 * When a method has lot of local variables and applying decomposition is not possible

-**Mechanics**

-* Create a new class, name it after the method.
-*  Give the new class a final field for the object that hosted the original method (the source object) and a field for each temporary variable and each parameter in the method.
-* Give the new class a constructor that takes the source object and each parameter.
-* Give the new class a method named "compute."
-* Copy the body of the original method into compute.
-Use the source object field for any invocations of methods on the original object.
-* Compile.
-* Replace the old method with one that creates the new object and calls compute.

 _This sample does not really needs this refactoring, but shows the way to do it._
 ```java